Treasure123-school/school-web-treasure/replit.md

 ### Immediate
 1. ✅ App is running and ready to use
-2. ✅ Database is fully operational
+2. ✅ SQLite database fully operational (app.db)
 3. ✅ Super admin account created
-4. ✅ All 50+ tables ready
+4. ✅ All 40+ tables ready

 ### For Production Deployment
 1. Deploy frontend to Vercel (FREE)
 2. Deploy backend to Render (FREE)
-3. Switch database to PostgreSQL provider (DigitalOcean $12/month, or Neon $5/month)
+3. Database deploys with your app (app.db file)
-4. See `SELF_HOSTED_DATABASE_GUIDE.md`
+4. Set up automated backups for app.db

 ### For Cloud File Storage (Optional)
 1. Switch from disk storage to Cloudflare R2 or Backblaze B2 (recommended, ~$5/month)